Pelvic Organ Prolapse: Nonsurgical Treatment

 Adjust medicines that may cause urine leakage

 Limit fluid intake, if incontinence is a problem.
 This includes limiting drinks that contain caffeine (a diuretic).
-Bladder training (emptying your bladder at scheduled times) also may be useful if you have incontinence.
+Emptying your bladder at scheduled times (bladder training) also may be useful if you have incontinence.

 Not do any lifting, which puts pressure on pelvic muscles